Early morning in Cusco the city of Seven Mountains, Peru

-After finishing our adventure into the Amazon, Bob and I flew back to Cusco, the former Inca capital.
+After finishing our adventure into the Amazon, Bob and I flew back to Cusco, the former Inca capital in Peru.
 After getting checked into our hotel, we walked over to the Plaza de Armas, which is featured in the centre of this picture.
 This square, seen here surrounded by various different church steeples, was once the hub of the Inca Empire.
 It was here in this mountain valley, in the exact middle of Plaza de Armas, that the Inca people believed that the centre of the universe, and all power on earth, was focused.
 Given the success of their Empire before the Spanish arrived, it’s not hard to understand why they believed that.

 On one side of Plaza de Armas is this Roman Catholic Cathedral of Santo Domingo.
 This cathedral is built upon the ruins of Koricancha (The Temple of the Sun).
 When the Spanish invaders came here in 1533, they found 700 solid gold sheets weighing more than four pounds apiece lining the walls of Koricancha.
 After the Spanish Empire defeated the Inca Empire, the Spanish built this Cathedral on top of Koricancha (The Temple of the Sun).